 The RWMG policies require that projects be submitted and approved for the project list before they can be considered for an IRWMP grant application.
 This is intended to require stakeholders to carefully plan and document their projects in advance, and prevent stakeholders from conceiving projects on short notice only because funding becomes available.

-The following three step processes has been developed for identification and solicitation of projects.
+The following three-step process has been developed for identification and solicitation of projects.
 These steps are intended to standardize the procedures and allow for an efficient review process.
 These steps include:

 Call for Projects

-Review by Project workgroup or the Coordinating Committee and approval by the Regional Water Management Group
+Review by Projects Workgroup or the Coordinating Committee and approval by the RWMG

 Project (s) added to the Project List